ToF (Time of Flight) Technology <Industrial Use>

 Support for harvesting in farming and agriculture

-ToF image sensors can be applied to quality management and productivity improvements by monitoring automatic milking of dairy cows, as well as the body shape, walking patterns, and amount of feed consumed by livestock.
+They can be used in quality management and productivity improvements by supporting automatic milking machines for dairy cows as well as monitoring body shape, walking patterns, and the remaining amount of feed.
 In the field of agriculture, they can contribute to automatic thinning and harvesting of fruits through three-dimensional picking, and automatic operation of agricultural equipment through three-dimensional monitoring of the surroundings.

 Related sectors